anand-me/FacemaskFlowModel/README.md

 For a detailed explanation of each figure, please refer to our paper.

 ## Contact

-If you have any questions, feel free to contact Akshay Aannd through Email (aanand@fsu.edu) or craete an Github issues.
-Pull requests are highly welcomed!
+If you have questions or suggestions:
+- Create an [Issue](https://github.com/anand-me/FacemaskFlowModel/issues) on GitHub
+- Submit a [Pull Request](https://github.com/anand-me/FacemaskFlowModel/pulls) with your proposed changes

+Pull requests and contributions are highly welcome!